-The solar contractor has conducted an in-person survey of the Host's facility, and has reviewed aerial photos, and believes the facility is suitable for a Project of the type and size proposed.
+The solar contractors have conducted in-person surveys of the Host's facility, and have reviewed aerial photos, and believe the facilities are suitable for a Project of the type and size proposed.

 6. Zoning Approvals, Building Permits, and Regulatory Permissions Required